indoorequal/vue-maplibre-gl/README.md

 - Typescript support
 - Components for map, controls, sources, markers and layers
 - Support for custom controls
-- Customizable style switch which reloads sources and layers automatically
 - Support for multiple instances and global access by `useMap(key: string | symbol)`
 - Simple way to switch displayed map language
 - Automatic restart on CONTEXT_LOST_WEBGL which can happen on mobile devices when tab was in background for longer time